nerdschoolbergen/javascript-best-practices/exercise-1/README.md

 :pencil2: Correct the errors in the code, and watch the red squiggly underlines in the editor disappear.

-# 1.3 - Curly braces
+## 1.3 - Curly braces

-:book: If you are used to C# or Java syntax the following curly brace code style (called Allman style) will seem like the correct way to place opening curly braces:
+:book: If you are used to C# or Java syntax, the following curly brace code style (called Allman style) will seem like the correct way to place opening curly braces:

 ```JavaScript
 function myFancyFunction()